 Environmental impacts of harvesting forests

-You need to minimise the environmental impacts of your harvest and comply with the National Environmental Standards for Plantation Forestry (NES-PF).
+You need to minimise the environmental impacts of your harvest and comply with the National Environmental Standards for Commercial Forestry (NES-CF).

 Permitted harvest activities

-If you harvest more than 1 hectare you must comply with requirements of the National Environmental Standards for Plantation Forestry (NES-PF).
+If you harvest more than 1 hectare you must comply with requirements of the National Environmental Standards for Commercial Forestry (NES-CF).

 Red and orange zone activities